top of page

 11. Trust your gut

-There are some cases where a potential candidate seems really sure of themselves when I ask some questions to reveal their knowledge about a subject, habits, lifestyle, etc., depending on the research project and the requirements of the participants.
-Some responses I have received were vague and arrogant, like “Yes, of course I know this and I am really good at it”.
-Then, when I try to ask more into it to gain more concrete data, the response could be “I mean, who doesn't know this?”.
-How do they?
-How long have they known?
-What specific area do they specialise in the most?
-Do they use this in their daily lives?
-Just because a person seems confident, remember that they do not know the context behind your questions and all the aspects of the project.
-Keep in mind that you may occasionally screen someone who is not sincere but wants to participate to gain incentives.
+There are some cases where a potential candidate seems very sure of themselves when I ask questions to reveal their knowledge of a subject, habits, or lifestyle, depending on the research project and participant requirements.
+Some responses can be vague or arrogant, such as “Yes, of course I know this and I’m really good at it,” followed by “I mean, who doesn’t know this?” when pressed for details.
+How do they know, how long have they known it, and how do they use it in their daily lives?
+Just because a person seems confident, remember that they do not know the context behind your questions or the full scope of the project.
+Keep in mind that you may occasionally screen someone who is not sincere but simply wants to participate for the incentive.

 12. Make the demands clear

 Is the user test online or in-person?
 How long does it take?
 Within what timeframe does it take place?
 Do they receive an incentive?
 What value do they gain from participating?
-Some people I have screened asked if it was possible to participate online, whereas I had to explain that in this case, it would be conducted in-person.
-Others have said they thought of “just” a questionnaire as a waste of time, when I had to correct them to explain that it is a user test.
+These are common and reasonable questions that often come up during screening.
+Some people I have screened asked if it was possible to participate online, whereas I had to explain that in this case it would be conducted in person.
+Others have said they thought of “just” a questionnaire as a waste of time, which then required me to clarify that it is a user test involving active participation and feedback rather than a simple survey.

 13. Practice 10 fingers on the keyboard